History Pages: 23 - The Map and the Trees

 I’m suspicious of Laurel Street - although our local bay tree is a type of laurel, I doubt that it was known as a laurel in 1866.
 Several species of laurel are, however, very common in the northeast, where they contribute to the famous fall colors.
 We could pretend that Bay Street was named for our local tree rather than the body of water, but no. Special recognition goes to UCSC for the Bay Tree Bookstore, even though it's not downtown.
 Even the mighty redwood gets snubbed.
 Instead we have the generic Evergreen Street and cemetery over in the Harvey West area.

 When I take a walk downtown, I’d like to see more signs that are reminders of the native trees and other plants that contributed to the mid-19th-century growth of the Santa Cruz region (not to mention earlier Ohlone communities).
 Our town is surrounded by forests of redwood, oak, madrone, fir and pine that provided lumber for building, fuel for the lime kilns and charcoal for the Powder Company.
 The tanbark oak was essential for tanning leather.
 Hazel, willow and alder were all used for barrel hoops in the construction of wooden barrels for lime and other export products.
-And, of course, the leaves of the bay tree contribute to the flavor of our native Italian cuisine.
+And, of course, the leaves of the bay tree contribute to the flavor of our native Italian cuisine ;-).
 On the other hand, to be fair, there’s no reason why the 1866 Board of Trustees should have felt compelled to consider my arguments when they chose street names.
-Our downtown “tree streets” are instead a reminder that a substantial group of ambitious and energetic people native to the northeastern states settled in Santa Cruz and were active in their 1860s community.
+Our downtown “tree streets” are instead a reminder that a substantial group of ambitious and energetic people native to the eastern states relocated to Santa Cruz and were active in their 1860s community.

 - “Map of the Town of Santa Cruz”, Santa Cruz Sentinel, Jun 23, 1866, 2:4.
 One other major street name change: Main became Front.
 Many other streets got names for the first time: River, Potrero (the northern half is now Evergreen), High, Water, Mission, Union, Green, Cross, and Rincon.
 The map also showed property boundaries and owner names.
 The Sentinel article included a list of those names.